 Transactional and Financing Update

-On April 29, 2020, the board of directors of Piedmont declared a dividend for the second quarter of 2020 in the amount of $0.21 per share on its common stock to stockholders of record as of the close of business on May 29, 2020, payable on June 19, 2020.
+On July 29, 2020, the board of directors of Piedmont declared a dividend for the third quarter of 2020 in the amount of $0.21 per share on its common stock to stockholders of record as of the close of business on August 28, 2020, payable on September 18, 2020.

 Impact of COVID-19 on Guidance for 2020

-- New tenant leasing activity during April has slowed and the Company believes this trend will continue throughout the quarter, likely pushing all “new tenant” leasing goals out at least a quarter, which will modestly lower net operating income (“NOI”) for 2020 by approximately $1.5 million, and lower our originally anticipated year end leased percentage.
+- New tenant leasing activity slowed during the second quarter.
+The Company believes this trend will continue throughout the third quarter, likely pushing “new tenant” leasing goals out several months, and modestly lowering 2020 net operating income (“NOI”) by approximately $5 million.

-- With respect to retail tenant income, which is about 1% of the Company’s total 2020 revenues, retail NOI is estimated to decline by approximately $1.5 million.
+- With respect to retail tenant income, which is about 1% of the Company’s total 2020 revenues, overall retail NOI is estimated to be lower by approximately $2 million for the year.

 Non-GAAP Financial Measures